Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Related Work

-Similarly, the capacity to translate potentially ambiguous pronouns can be tested using test suites such as DiscEvalMT \citep{bawden-etal-2018-evaluating}, ContraPRO \citep{muller-etal-2018-large,lopes-etal-2020-document}, or PROTEST \citep{guillou-hardmeier-2016-protest}, which was used at WMT 2018 \citep{guillou-etal-2018-pronoun}.
-A test suite for En-Ru verb generation in case of ellipses was designed by \citet{voita-etal-2019-good}.
-A review of scores reached on the DiscEvalMT data by various context-aware MT systems appears below in Section~\ref{sec:contrastive-discussion}.
+The capacity to translate potentially ambiguous pronouns can be tested using contrastive test suites such as DiscEvalMT \citep{bawden-etal-2018-evaluating}, ContraPRO \citep{muller-etal-2018-large,lopes-etal-2020-document}, or PROTEST \citep{guillou-hardmeier-2016-protest}, which was used at WMT 2018 \citep{guillou-etal-2018-pronoun}.
+A test suite for ellipses and lexical cohesion was designed by \citet{voita-etal-2019-good}.
+A review of scores reached on the DiscEvalMT data by various context-aware MT systems appears below in Section~\ref{sec:contrastive-results}.
+An alternative approach is to align and compare pronouns in the MT output with those in a reference translation \cite{miculicich-2017-validation}, but scores may be biased by the choice of the antecedent.

-The correct translation of pronouns or ambiguous words is often related to the more general capacity of leveraging inter-sentential dependencies and generating a contextually-correct translation, reviewed in several studies \citep{popescu2019context,maruf2022survey,jin-etal-2023-challenges,Castilho_Knowles_2025}.
+The correct translation of pronouns or ambiguous words is often related to the more general ability to leverage inter-sentential dependencies and generate a contextually-correct translation, reviewed in several studies \citep{popescu2019context,maruf2022survey,jin-etal-2023-challenges,Castilho_Knowles_2025}.
 Document-level translation and its evaluation are important because MT outputs may appear competitive with human translations at the sentence level, but not at the document level \citep{laubli-etal-2018-machine}.
 An evaluation of GPT-3.5 and GPT-4 on document-level translation \citep{wang2023document} found that they surpassed non-LLM systems in human ratings. \citet{karpinska-iyyer:2023:WMT} found that LLMs translate better entire paragraphs than individual sentences, in the case of literary translation.
+In an analysis of the translation of six types of contextual dependencies (with one sentence per type), \citet{castilho-etal-2023-online} found that GPT 3.5 outperformed NMT systems on three high-resource languages, but not on a low-resource one (Gaelic).
 Beyond direct translation, interaction was a key element in the WSD process proposed by \citet{pilault-etal-2023-interactive}, using questions and answers as a chain-of-thought input to an LLM.